 If you appeal under Ground (a) of Section 174(2) of the Town and Country Planning Act 1990 this is the equivalent of applying for planning permission for the development alleged in the notice and you will have to pay a fee of £412 for the deemed application.
-You should pay the full amount of the fee to the Council (made payable to Stratford-on-Avon District Council).
+You should pay the full amount of the fee to Stratford-on-Avon District Council.